 Allow several days for this coat to set up, then lightly scuff-sand the floor with 220-grit paper to take off any raised grain or foreign particles that may have shown up on the paint and to leave a good tooth for the next coat.
 Remember, the paint is still rubbery so don't be too aggressive!
 Gently vacuum and use your tack cloth to wipe the floor down again.

 Afterward, apply the final coat using the same techniques as for the first coat.
 This final coat should set up for a good week, and it will take a month for two coats of oil paint to cure fully.
 During this time the floor can feel firm and dry, but it will still lift easily with a heel turn or while moving furniture.
 (We test paint softness by pushing a thumbnail into the paint in a room corner or other inconspicuous spot.)
-If you want to move back in, put your furniture on pads or casters and lay down paper for extra security while walking on your beautifully repainted floor.
+If you want to move back in, put your furniture on pads or casters and lay down paper for extra security while walking on your beautifully painted wood floor.